 This allegorical tale is perfect for young girls.
-(While the story line might also appeal to boys, all the children in the story are girls.)
+(While the storyline might also appeal to boys, all the children in the story are girls.)
 The King of the Golden City is also King of the Land of Exiles.
-Inhabitants of the Land of Exiles make choices that either prepare them for life in the Golden City or they choose the "broad" but false path of Malignus.
+Inhabitants of the Land of Exiles make choices that either prepare them for life in the Golden City or the "broad" but false path of Malignus.

 This is a sweet story, particularly appropriate for children about 6-10 years old.
 It makes special references to Holy Communion which might make First Communion year the ideal time to read it.